 Experience has shown that a final mark of C or above is needed to assure success in the subsequent mathematics course.
 You should plan to repeat the course if you earned a D, preferably in summer school.
 If you do not have a full credit in a prerequisite you may not enroll in the next course.
 Department permission is required to change courses during the school year.
 Graphing calculators are used extensively in most courses and required for Advanced Placement exams.

-Math programs are individualized and designed to guide students through the sequence of courses which best suits them.
+Mathematics programs are individualized and designed to guide students through the sequence of courses which best suits their personal needs.
 The course progressions listed below reflect only a typical sequence.

 Full Year Courses: